American Tower set to buy control of India's Viom Networks - sources

-MUMBAI American Tower Corp (AMT.N) is set to buy a majority stake in India's Viom Networks, in a deal that could be announced as early as Wednesday, two sources directly involved in the negotiations said.
+MUMBAI Oct 21 American Tower Corp is set to buy a majority stake in India's Viom Networks, in a deal that could be announced as early as Wednesday, two sources directly involved in the negotiations said.

 American Tower would buy a 51 percent stake in Viom, which owns and operates about 42,000 mobile phone masts, from the existing shareholders, one of the sources said.